joykm/apple-cart/README.md

   7. Use "git status" again to verify that your changes are still there, but now they are unstaged (they will be red).
   8. Use "git branch <name>" to create a new branch with your current changes
 	9. Use "git checkout <branch>" to switch to that branch
-  10. Now you can add, commit, and push to your new branch as normal.
+  10. Now you can add, commit, and push to your new branch as normal